Ushuaia

 2. Beagle Channel

-Embark on a boat tour of the Beagle Channel, where you can sail past picturesque islands inhabited by sea lions, seals, and various bird species.
-Keep an eye out for the famous “Lighthouse at the End of the World”.
+Take a boat tour to explore the Beagle Channel.
+You’ll pass islands teeming with sea lions and birds.
+Keep an eye out for the iconic Les Eclaireurs Lighthouse, often mistakenly called the “Lighthouse at the End of the World.”

 3. Martial Glacier